buritbest123/BeXpert-Website/README.md

 # Happy-Holiday-
-This is the test for Happy-Holiday group to practice the command of git or github.
+This is the test for Happy-Holiday group to practice the command of git and github.